xytuang/cache/README.md

 # What is Daedalus?
 Daedalus is a simple in-memory cache.
-The cache stores data as key-value pairs, where the keys are interface types and the values can be of any type.
+The cache stores data as key-value pairs, where the keys are (work in progress) interface types and the values can be of (work in progress) any type.
 The cache is designed to be concurrent-safe with the use of a pthread_mutex_t.

 This library "daedalus" is a pure implementation and does not rely on any external dependencies.
 It is a self-contained implementation of an in-memory cache.